 How it Works

-BCBH does not require “real time” attendance, meaning you can log on anytime thoughout each week that works best for you.
+BCBH does not require “real time” attendance, meaning you can log on anytime throughout each week that works best for you.
 A pair of trained peer facilitators moderate each workshop.
 Each week, participants are asked to log on around three times for a total of one and a half to two hours.
 Weekly activities include reading (both online and supplemental reading from a provided book), interacting with other participants, making and posting a weekly action plan, participating in problem solving and guided exercises on bulletin boards, and participating in any appropriate self-tests and activities.
 Participants are encouraged to post chronic disease-related problems on a bulletin board and help other group members with their problems.

 BCBH will be offered through grant funding from January 2020 to December 2021 at no cost to adults who reside in Michigan and have access to a computer, tablet, or smart phone with internet.
 Participants must meet the following criteria: